Lægesamtale psykiatrien

 The period before the disorder appears

-Before the onset of the disease, there is often a period in which you begin to function more poorly.
+Before the onset of the disorder, there is often a period in which you begin to function more poorly.
 This can be both socially and at work.
-The period can last from months to years.
-Maybe you isolate yourself and lose interest in the things you otherwise loved.
-This period is called the prodromal period.
-This is followed by the actual outbreak of the disorder.
+This period can last from months to years.
+Maybe you isolate yourself and lose interest in the things you otherwise liked.
+This period

 The actual course of the disorder can be divided into three phases: